 Easily Switch Polarity in Welding Applications With New Technology

-Welders can change welding processes and polarity with the push of a button at the weld joint — saving significant time.
+Welders can change polarity for TIG or stick processes with the push of a button at the weld joint — saving significant time.

 Polarity reversing for TIG and stick